rstatsinger/contrast-go-test-bench-docker/README.md

-# Go Test Bench - Demo App for Contrast Security Go agent - Easy setup/run using Docker Compose
+# Go Test Bench - Demo App for Contrast Security Go Agent - Easy setup/run using Docker Compose

 This is an intentionally vulnerable Go application.
-Uses Go's standard library, `net/http`, for client/server implementations.
+It uses Go's standard library, `net/http`, for client/server implementations.
 For more info on this framework, visit [net/http](https://golang.org/pkg/net/http/).